jesshohohoho/learnyloopy/UserGuide.md

 - After verification, you will be redirected to the sign-in page.
 Enter the same email and password you used to register with LearnLoop.

 ## 🔑 Log In to LearnLoop
-Once logged in, you will be directed to the main page, which features the Past Performance Dashboard and a **[sidebar](##sidebar)** for navigating to other features of LearnLoop.
+Once logged in, you will be directed to the main page, which features the Past Performance Dashboard and a **[sidebar](#sidebar)** for navigating to other features of LearnLoop.
 If you are the first user, the dashboard will display everything as blank.
 You will have to study by our **[Smart Learning Platform](#smart-learning)** to get a summary of your study performance.

 < Image here >

+<a id="sidebar"></a>
 ### ***📚 Sidebar***

 The sidebar is always displayed on the left side of every page, allowing users to navigate to any page at any time.
 The table below provides explanations for each button in the sidebar.